powercomp750/CoreWatch-sysmonitor/README.md

  - System clock with seconds
  - MIT License

-## Runtime
+## ⚡Runtime
  - Simply download the package from Releases section
- - Setup up executable permission
+ - Grant executable permission

    ```
    chmod +x coreWatch
    ```
  - Run using this command:

    ```
    ./coreWatch
    ```

+   After runtime, exit the application by pressing <code>q</code> key.

-## Supported Platforms
+## 💻Supported Platforms
 This project is created in modified version of i3-window manager running in Ubuntu 24.04 LTS.

 I've tested this application on Kali Linux and Linux Mint and it works pretty well there.
 Since the application is entirely coded in Python and uses python modules, this should work fine in other versions of linux.

-For other platforms like Windows and Mac, application is very unstable and therefore is decpricted.
+For other platforms like Windows and Mac, application is very unstable and therefore is deprecated.

-## Troubleshooting/issues
+## 📋Troubleshooting/issues
-If your text appears just like normal one in splashscreen, not as in above preview, you need to install <code>pyfiglet</code> module on your system.
+If you encounter issues with the splash screen text not displaying correctly as in preview, you need to install <code>pyfiglet</code> module on your system.
 ```
 pip install pyfiglet
 ```